Samsung/tizen-docs/docs/application/web/get-started/overview.md

 # Get Started with Web Applications

-You can create the Tizen Web applications in the web-native languages such as HTML, JavaScript, and CSS.
+You can create the Tizen Web applications that consist of languages such as HTML, JavaScript, and CSS.
 You can also use the Tizen Web APIs that interact with the Tizen native subsystems.

 To create your first Tizen Web application, you can select from the following profiles: